 Over two years ago, my sister was on vacation, enjoying time on an outdoor patio, looking at her computer, and walking without seeing a small step down onto turf-grass at the patio’s edge.
 When her full weight came down off the patio, it caused a fractured ankle and leg bones and ruptured tendons.
 She has mostly recovered now, but it did take the better part of two years to get close to full recovery.

-Broken back from sliding off the side of bed:
+Broken back from sliding off the side of the bed:

 Last month, on vacation, my mother sat down on the edge of a bed, but not squarely.
 As a result, she slid off the edge of the bed, directly hitting the tailbone on the floor, causing a lumbar compression fracture, ruptured and herniated vertebral disks and complications.
 With a few days in the hospital, lots of medical tests, pain medication and severely limited mobility, she is just in the early stages of recovery.
 It is unknown when she will fully recover.